 44. Duck Hunt

-Hardly anyone went out and bought Duck Hunt.
+Hardly anyone went out and bought Duck Hunt (just like hardly anyone watched Duck Hunt: The Movie).
 Nonetheless, it managed to find its way into people’s homes thanks to it being packaged with Super Mario Bros.
 The game was a mindless and repetitive time-killer in the Angry Birds kind of way, requiring players to shoot a set number of ducks in a single round in order to advance.
 Aside from the dog that would appear onscreen and laugh at your face if you failed to shoot any ducks, the title was most famous for being one of the first — and only — games to utilize the bundled NES Zapper light gun.
 Frankly it was quite repetitive and mindless, but nonetheless, that didn’t make shooting all 10 targets in a single round any easier.

 43. Vice: Project Doom